-Property Meaning automatic software update NOTE: Servers must be manually updated if this option is set.
+Property Meaning system server is temporarily unavailable.
+As soon as the target system is available again, processing starts and all outstanding tasks are performed.
+For more information about offline mode, see the One Identity Manager Target System Synchronization Reference Guide .
+No automatic software update Specifies whether to exclude the server from automatic software updating. араасс NOTE: Servers must be manually updated if this option is set.
 Software update running Specifies whether a software update is currently running.
 Server function Server functionality in One Identity Manager.
 One Identity Manager processes are handled with respect to the server function.

-• Specifying server functions on page 222
+• Specifying server functions on page 236